adamsilver/fdpb/05-an-inbox.md

 The difference between responsive and adaptive design is both subtle and crucial.
 Both techniques are based on viewport width.
 And both use CSS media queries to change the interface.
 But they are quite different.

+#### Adaptive Design

-Adaptive design means defining several predefined interfaces for specifically chosen viewport widths that correspond to a particular device.
-All the code for the different interfaces are sent to the browser.
-Then the interface that matches the predefined media query is applied accordingly.
-These media queries are known as device breakpoints.
-That is, a breakpoint which is defined based on a device's width.
+Adaptive design means defining several predefined layouts for specifically chosen viewport widths that correspond to a particular device.
+All the code for the different layouts are sent to the browser.

+The interface that matches the predefined media query is applied accordingly.
+These media queries are known as device breakpoints because they are defined based on a device's width.

 ```CSS
 @media only screen and (min-device-width : 375px) and (max-device-width : 667px) { /* STYLES GO HERE */}
 ```

 Using this approach is normally unnecessary and counterproductive.
-First, there is an endless stream of devices and browsers with different widths.
-Creating specific designs for every device width is impossible.
+First, there is an endless stream of devices and browsers with different widths: creating specific designs for every device width is impossible.
 And the extra code needed to produce such designs would result in slow loading pages.

-Generally speaking adaptive design should be a last resort.
+#### Responsive Design

 Responsive design takes a different approach.
 It's about designing a single, fluid interface that works well at any size regardless of device.
 Specific browsers and device widths become irrelevant.
 The difference is that you only add a media query when and if the something breaks.
 These media queries are known as content breakpoints.